jangelchik/basketball_efficiency/README.md

 -Investigate the predicitivity of a player's propensity for injury or being traded, and how that in interaction with efficiency metrics may effect regular season wins.

--Compare efficiency metrics' predictivity versus more conventional NBA statistics, e.g., points scored, field goal percentage, minutes played
+-Compare efficiency metrics' predictivity versus more conventional NBA statistics, e.g., points scored, field goal percentage, minutes played.

 -Test 'Big 3' theory.
 Is there a sweet spot of the number of elite players per team that optimizes a season's outcomes?
+Is there an inflection point at which having too many high ranking EFF and PIR players on a roster has an adverse effect on player +/- values, and therefore a team's success?

 ### Contact info:
 LinkedIn: https://www.linkedin.com/in/joshangelchik/